 Making Contributions on Time for Employees

 We’re almost at the end!
 Now that you have a clear understanding of the contribution rates and contribution holiday, you’d noticed that I mentioned making the contributions by the 10th day of the following month.
 An employer has to pay the mandatory contributions for monthly-paid regular employees on the 10th day of each month.
 If the contribution day is a Saturday, Sunday, public holiday, a gale warning day or a black rainstorm warning day, the contribution day will extend to the next following day which isn’t any of the aforementioned days.

 Here is a link to the MPF Contribution Calendar for 2020 and 2021.
-You can see the allotted contribution dates that you as an employer, are supposed to make the contribution dates by.
+You can also check out the MPF Contribution Calendar link for 2022 here.
+You will see the allotted contribution dates that you as an employer, are supposed to make the contribution dates by.

 Cessation of Employment

 When an employee ceases employment with the company either through resignation or termination, there are a few things that the employer needs to do.
 The first would be to arrange for a final contribution and the second would be to notify the trustee about the cessation of employment.